casparzzz123/Bitcoin-Sandwich/README.md

 # Bitcoin-Sandwich
-Bitcoin Snadwich Is  a New Bitcoin Thet Is Proof-of-Work
+Bitcoin Sandwich Is  a New Bitcoin Thet Is Proof-of-Work And It use Python!

 How to Setup?